lclaytor/SWUSK1/README.md

 # SWUSK1
 Phase 1

+0.SYSTEM REQUIREMENTS
+    A computer with Internet access and a standard web browser is required to operate this software.

 1.INSTALLATION - Follow these steps:
     a.
 Ownership of the website will be transferred to the intended administrative Google account, by the developers for initial release.